pypa/packaging.python.org/source/specifications/well-known-project-urls.rst

-Observe that the core metadata appears in the form provided by the user (since metadata *producers* do not perform normalization), but the metadata *consumer* correctly normalizes and identifies appropriate human-readable equivalents based on the normalized form:
+Observe that the core metadata appears in the form provided by the user (since metadata *producers* do not perform normalization), but the metadata *consumer* normalizes and identifies appropriate human-readable equivalents based on the normalized form:

 * ``Home page`` becomes ``homepage``, which is rendered as ``Homepage``